I’m Moving Out Of My Rental Unit. Can You Give Me A Short Checklist of Steps I Can Take To Avoid Problems With My Landlord?

 - If you don’t want the landlord to know your new address, give the landlord a Post Office Box, or the address of a friend or family member who will receive mail for you.
 Just make sure that person really will tell you if something comes for you.

 - If you expect problems getting the security deposit back, take lots of pictures of the unit before you leave.
-For more information about getting your deposit back, click here [insert link to our article]
+For more information about getting your deposit back, read this article.

 - Take Pictures.
 If you expect problems getting the security deposit back, take lots of pictures of the unit before you leave.
-For more information about getting your deposit back, click here [insert link to our article]
+For more information about getting your deposit back, read this article.

 If you can do all of these things, you probably won’t have any difficulties with the landlord.
 Yes, it is extra work.
 But it will help you avoid a lot of trouble and headaches later.